For eligibility please scroll down to the relevant item.

 For credit or not?

-• Undergraduate research in the form of a UROP is extra-curricula for Imperial College undergraduates (although, in some departments, extra ECTS credit can be accrued separate to their degree programme for participating).
+- Undergraduate research in the form of a UROP is extra-curricular for Imperial undergraduates (although in some departments extra ECTS credit can be accrued separate to a student's degree programme for participating in vacation research; the credit being achieved as a consequence of the student submitting and passing an assessment; the amount of credit being decided by the length of the vacation research experience).

 Guidance for academic staff at Imperial College London on what actions to take when wishing to host a student.
 This weblink (information) is not accessible to students.

-By internal, this means that all UROP research experiences are based internal to Imperial College in one of its many research groups or areas.
-They may or may not involve off-site activity.
+By internal, this means that all UROP research experiences are based internal to Imperial in one of its many research groups or themes/areas.
+They may or may not involve off-site activity (with off-site activity subject to the Imperial's procedures for managing off-site activity).

 The application process is direct to a member of academic staff as there is no centralised application system for UROP research experiences.
 UROPs are sometimes advertised by research groups, although for the most part academic staff are receptive to individual approaches from students who have identified their particular research area.
 When a research group advertises a specific opportunity but receive more than one enquiry before a decision has been made then the UROP scheme would expect there to be a fair and transparent process for making a selection.